bunyodabdusaidov/web102_prework/README.md

 * [x] Added a nav bar section at the top of the page to be able to access page section quickly.
 * [x] Added a search bar section so that the user can search the games and be taken directly to games section in the page.
+* [x] Modified the style such as fade-in feature for images and hover function for individual cards and buttons.

 ## Video Walkthrough